 Use communications and social media channels associated with or owned by the Academy (including Affiliates, DPGs, MIGs).

 Use hashtag #eatrightPRO in the campaign.

-Tag or mention @eatrightPRO, or ANY Academy-owned profiles including those of Affiliates, DPGs, MIGs, and media spokespeople.
+Tag or mention @eatrightPRO, or any Academy-owned profiles including Affiliates, DPGs, MIGs, media spokespeople.

 Role of Elected and Appointed and officials in the Academy, Affiliates, District, DPGs, MIGs, CDR, ACEND, House of Delegates